St. Francis Farm Detox Unit

 How do I contact St. Francis Farm Detox unit?

 For referrals and further information please call (059) 9186761 or email info.SFFdetox@mqi.ie

 How do I apply for the St. Francis Farm Residential Detox programme?

 You can contact St. Francis Farm Detox unit yourself or a referral can be made through another agency for you.
 At this point, our staff will ask you to share basic information about yourself and the nature of your addiction.
 This is also an opportunity for you to ask any questions you might have about the programme.
 We aim to offer you an assessment appointment within one month of the initial contact.

 At an assessment interview, our staff will explore your care needs to make sure St. Francis Farm Detox unit is the best option for you at this time.
 The interview also gives us the chance to ensure you meet our admission criteria.
-At this point we may need to request additional reports to support your application.
-These reports could be from your doctor, counsellor, key worker or probation officer and we ask for them so that we can help put the best possible care plan in place for you.
-Please ensure you bring four passport photographs and the name and address of your GP/Psychiatrist to your assessment meeting.
+At this stage, additional reports will be required to support your application.
+These reports can be from your doctor, counsellor, key worker or probation officer and we ask for them so that we can help put the best possible care plan in place for you.
+You will be asked to provide four passport photographs and the name and address of your GP/psychiatrist for your assessment meeting.

 How long will I be waiting for a bed?

-Prior to COVID, the waiting time on the ‘ready for admission’ list was roughly 4-8 weeks before admission, however, the waiting time depends on several factors including bed availability, case complexity and also continuing to meet the admission criteria.
+Prior to COVID, the waiting time on the ‘ready for admission’ list was roughly 4-8 weeks, however, the waiting time depends on several factors including bed availability, case complexity and also continuing to meet the admission criteria.
 COVID has resulted in increased waiting times due to COVID safety restrictions – this has resulted in increased waiting times which are currently at over 6 months.